 Precautionary Statements: P260-P280h-P301+P310a-P304+P340-P405-P501a

 Do not breathe dust/fume/gas/mist/vapours/spray.
 Wear protective gloves/clothing.
-IF SWALLOWED: IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.